Ditto Network is a decentralized network designed to execute custom automations with high availability and scalability.

 TESS Bridge Update

-The TESS network detects the new operator registration.
 This information is then propagated to the Kepler chain through the committee.

 BondValidator Transaction

 Once the node is operational, the operator creates and submits a BondValidator transaction to Kepler.
-This transaction:

 Validator Activation